okeeffed/cheat-sheets/Go/Go-Lang-Overview.md

 ```

 We can also compare custom types to their underlying type.
 However two custom types with the same underlying type cannot be compared.

+The more commonly used aggregate type is a Struct which is how we can base custom types on them.